Wanaka sewerage shut down as flood waters rise

 By RNZ

-Flood water has yet to reach Wanaka's main street, but more rain is expected throughout today.

-Sandbags and black plastic sheets were covering the fronts of most businesses along Ardmore St this morning as residents prepared for potential flooding.
+Sandbags and black plastic sheets were covering the fronts of most businesses along Ardmore Street this morning as residents prepared for potential flooding.

 Queenstown Lakes District Council also shut down the sewerage system along Ardmore Street and cleared stormwater drains to prevent waste entering the flood water.